Virginia Record Seal

 What does the $1,500 flat fee not cover?

-It does not cover getting your own criminal history record.
-It also does not cover a court hearing, if one is required.
-If a hearing happens, you must attend, or your petition will be dismissed — so that cost is required, not optional, if you want your case to move forward.
+If a hearing happens, you must attend — and that means the cost of an attorney appearing with you is required too, not optional, if you want your case to move forward.
 We give you that cost as soon as we know a hearing is needed.
+All fees are non-refundable once we file your petition with the court.

 Can you stop the Commonwealth's Attorney from requesting a hearing?